pH-7/Obfuscator-Class/README.md

 require 'src/Obfuscator.php';

 $sData = <<<'DATA'
-    echo 'This is my PHP code, can be class class, interface, trait,... in PHP 5, 7, 7.2, ..., etc.';
+    echo 'This is my PHP code, can be class class, interface, trait, etc. in PHP 5, 7, 7.2, 7.4 and higher.';
 DATA;

 $sObfusationData = new Obfuscator($sData, 'Class/Code NAME');